 In that same spirit, I will not read anything rated above a T.

 Pairings – There are several types of pairings that pop up, or are even common, in the world of fanfiction that I disagree with.
 As a child, I awkwardly phrased it that I would respect the pairing but would read something else if I really disagreed with it, but this is not true: after all, how can I respect a pairing if I won't even read stories that contain it?
-What I meant to explain is that I 1) will respect any pairing I have no moral issues with, and 2) won't respect pairings that I have moral issues with, but I will still respect the people who read and write those pairings.
+What I meant to explain is that I 1) will respect any pairing I have no moral issues with, and 2) may not respect pairings that I have moral issues with, but I will still respect the people who read and write those pairings.

 As you may have guessed, this also means that there are certain types of pairings that I won't write on the rare occasions that I include pairings in my fanfics, even if I'm asked for them.